act-rules/act-rules.github.io/_rules/SC4-1-1-accesskey.md

 ## Assumptions

-- If the accesskey value has multiple characters the user agent picks the first character and ignores the rest. http://www.whatwg.org/specs/web-apps/current-work/multipage/interaction.html#the-accesskey-attribute
+- If the accesskey value has multiple characters the user agent picks the first character and ignores the rest.
+See: [WHATWG on Interaction](http://www.whatwg.org/specs/web-apps/current-work/multipage/interaction.html#the-accesskey-attribute).

 ## Test properties